-5 for the same experiment, the total iron is the highest (Fig. 4e), which means that the iron that acts as catalyst is released from the pipes and remains in suspension in the solution, part of it being solubilized.
+pipes and remains in suspension in the solution, part of it being solubilized.
 In the case of the other two runs, dissolved iron is at a higher level, because FeSO4 was added (Table 2).

 Figure 4e shows that the longer is the iron pipes section more iron will be detected in solution as a consequence of the leaching phenomenon.
 The thickness of the iron pipe used in RUN #3 (2% of pipes made of iron) was checked before and after the experiment.
 This measurement was done using ultrasound.
-The results showed that pipe wall thickness decreased 10542 nm during the 48 h of reaction, meaning that pipe wall thickness decrease rate is approximately 1.92 mm yr-1.
-In normal conditions, for the iron pipe, the thickness reduction along time would be around 160 nm day-1;

-using more aggressive conditions against pipes permanently (pH = 3 and [H2O2] = 1.5×10^{-2} M), this pipe should be replaced only after 3-4 yr of use.
+The results showed that pipe wall thickness decreased 10 542 nm during the 48 h of reaction, meaning that pipe wall thickness decrease rate is approximately 1.92 mm yr-1.
+In normal conditions, for the iron pipe, the thickness reduction along time would be around 160 nm day-1.
+Using more aggressive conditions against pipes permanently, i.e. like the ones employed here for in situ decontamination (pH = 3 and $[H_2O_2] = 1.5 \times 10^{-2}$ M), one can conclude that this pipe should be replaced only after 3-4 yr of use.